Paying yourself first is the most important strategy to help you build wealth

 If you are just starting out with saving money, then contribute just enough to get the employer match, and then let’s shift to the next most essential savings bucket, your emergency fund.

 If you have zero in savings, then let’s get you going!
-An emergency fund is a cornerstone in having a secure financial framework.
-Without it, if something terrible happens, you will end up with mounds of credit card debt that could spiral downward in no time flat.
+Your emergency savings is a cornerstone in having a secure financial framework.
+Without it, if something terrible happens, like a recession, you will end up with mounds of credit card debt that could spiral downward in no time flat.
 You may even be already in that spot.
-Breathe deep; it’s okay, you’ve got this!
+Breathe deeply; it’s okay, you’ve got this!
 Let’s get to planning!

 You should have an emergency fund of at least six months of living expenses set aside for real emergencies (i.e., lost a job, lost your house or your car, hospitalization, etc.).
 Some people feel more comfortable with a nine-month cushion, and that’s fine too, I just wouldn’t go lower than six months cushion.